swahareddy/swahareddy.github.io/projects/thiswebsite.md

    2. [Another option](https://towardsdatascience.com/how-to-create-a-free-github-pages-website-53743d7524e1)

 ### 3. Domain name
-Now that you have converted `127.0.0.1:4000/about.html` ➡ `swahareddy.github.io/about.html`, you  might still want to convert `swahareddy.github.io/about.html` ➡ `tejaswa.me/about.html`.
+Now that you have converted `127.0.0.1:4000/about.html` ➡ `swahareddy.github.io/about.html`, you  might still want to convert `swahareddy.github.io/about.html` ➡ `tejaswag.in/about.html`.
 **This is purely optional**, and the only place you'll need to pay $$.

 <s>I am yet to make this happen.
 I'll update it once its done. </s> As you'd have expected, this is the easiest thing.
 I followed [these](https://medium.com/@JinnaBalu/godaddy-domain-with-github-pages-62aed906d4ef) instructions to link GoDaddy and GitHub.
-I have booked tejaswa.me for 5 years at a rate of approximately Rs 1000 per annum.
+I have booked tejaswag.in for 5 years at a rate of approximately Rs 1000 per annum.
 All the DNS providers were almost the same price.
 Don't be fooled by the first year cost, factor the cost of renewal in too.

 ---